mskelton/eslint-plugin-sort/docs/rules/imports.md

 ## When Not To Use It

 This rule is a formatting preference and not following it won't negatively affect the quality of your code.
-If alphabetizing object properties isn't a part of your coding standards, then you can leave this rule off.
+If alphabetizing imports isn't a part of your coding standards, then you can leave this rule off.